Colin Firth biography

 The son of two university lecturers, Colin Firth was born in England's Hampshire county.
 His first acting experience came in school when he played Jack Frost in a Christmas pantomime.
 Three of his four grandparents were Methodist missionaries and he spent his early childhood in Nigeria, returning to England at age five where he entered a comprehensive school in Winchester.

-Firth appeared as Mark Darcy in the film Bridget Jones's Diary (2001), then reprised his role in the sequel.
+Colin appeared as Mark Darcy in the film Bridget Jones's Diary (2001), then reprised his role in the sequel.
 In 2010 he received his first Academy Award nomination, for his work in A Single Man.
 He received even more critical acclaim for his portrayal of King George VI in The King's Speech, winning a Golden Globe, a BAFTA Award and an Academy Award.
 In 2011, he received a star on the Hollywood Walk of Fame.
-In recent years he's starred in a slew of films, including The Railway Man (2014), Before I Go to Sleep (2014), Kingsman: Secret Service (2014), Genius (2016), Bridget Jones's Baby(2016), Kingsman: The Golden Circle (2017) and Kursk (2017).
+Since then he has starred in a slew of films, including The Railway Man (2014), Before I Go to Sleep (2014), Kingsman: Secret Service (2014), Genius (2016), Bridget Jones's Baby(2016), Kingsman: The Golden Circle (2017) and the sequel, Mamma Mia!
+Here We Go Again (2018).

-Firth shares a son with co-star Meg Tilly from the film Valmont (1989), and dated co-star Jennifer Ehle while filming the 1995 mini-series Pride and Prejudice.
-In June of 1997, he married Livia Giuggioli and they have two sons—Luca and Matteo.
-When not working in on a film, he is involved with several refugee rights and social justice organizations like Oxfam and Survival.
+Colin shares a son with co-star Meg Tilly from the film Valmont (1989), and dated co-star Jennifer Ehle while filming the 1995 mini-series Pride and Prejudice.
+In June of 1997, he married Italian film producer Livia Giuggioli and they have two sons—Luca and Matteo.
+When not working, he is involved with several refugee rights and social justice organizations, including Oxfam and Survival.

 Colin Firth Filmography